Tuesday, April 29, 2008

 Now, by trying to prevent another terrorist haven like Afghanistan from developing, America may have helped create another Iraq, this

 one in the volatile Horn of Africa.
 "Every year this fighting continues, the situation worsens," says Deputy Prime Minister Ahmed Abdul Salaam of Somalia's Transitional Federal Government.
-The Islamists' eviction in 2006 left a power vacuum that the U.N.
+The Islamists' eviction in 2006 left a power vacuum that the U.N.-backed

 government still hasn't managed to fill.
 Ethiopian troops are loathed as occupiers and rarely leave their heavily fortified bases.
 And al-Shabaab has broken off from the Courts to wage a brutal and effective insurgency.
 The guerrillas have overrun at least eight Somali towns this year and control parts of the capital.
 Where once they brought order to Somalia, they now gleefully spread chaos.